incubus-network/nautilus/CONTRIBUTING.md

 ## Architecture Decision Records (ADR)

-When proposing an architecture decision for Ethermint, please start by opening an [issue](https://github.com/incubus-network/ethermint/issues/new/choose) or a [discussion](https://github.com/incubus-network/ethermint/discussions/new) with a summary of the proposal.
-Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, the [ADR creation process](https://github.com/incubus-network/ethermint/blob/main/docs/architecture/PROCESS.md) can begin.
+When proposing an architecture decision for Fury, please start by opening an [issue](https://github.com/incubus-network/fury/issues/new/choose) or a [discussion](https://github.com/incubus-network/fury/discussions/new) with a summary of the proposal.
+Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, the [ADR creation process](https://github.com/incubus-network/fury/blob/main/docs/architecture/PROCESS.md) can begin.
 We are following this process to ensure all involved parties are in agreement before any party begins coding the proposed implementation.
-If you would like to see examples of how these are written, please refer to the current [ADRs](https://github.com/incubus-network/ethermint/tree/main/docs/architecture).
+If you would like to see examples of how these are written, please refer to the current [ADRs](https://github.com/incubus-network/fury/tree/main/docs/architecture).

 ## Pull Requests